 "Harassment" and "bullying" shall be construed to mean any electronic, written, verbal, or physical act or conduct toward a student which is based on any actual or perceived trait or characteristic of the student and which creates an objectively hostile school environment that meets one or more of the following conditions: (1) Places the student in reasonable fear of harm to the student's person or property.
 (2) Has a substantially detrimental effect on the student's physical or mental health.
 (3) Has the effect of substantially interfering with a student's academic performance.
+(4) Has the effect of substantially interfering with a student's academic performance.
 (4) Has the effect of substantially interfering with the student's ability to participate in or benefit from the services, activities, or privileges provided by a school.
 (5) Continues to happen even after the student has asked the harasser to stop.
 Students that feel that they have been harassed should:

 - 1. Communicate to the harasser or bully that you don't like what is happening and that they need to stop, if the student is comfortable doing so.
 If the student needs assistance communicating with the harasser, the student should ask a teacher, counselor or Principal to help. - 2.
 If the harassment continues the student should tell the harasser to stop or they will file a complaint with the office. - 3.
-If the harassment still continues the student should: - Tell a teacher, Counselor or Principal. - File a complaint with the office by writing down exactly what has happened, keep a copy and give a copy to the teacher, Counselor or Principal.
-The complaint should include: - \checkmark What, when and where it happened; - \checkmark Who was involved;

-- ✓ Exactly what was said or what the harasser or bully did;

-- ✓ Witnesses to the harassment;

-- \checkmark What the student said or did, either at the time or later;

-- \checkmark How the student felt; and

-- ✓ How the harasser or bully responded.
+If the harassment still continues the student should: - a.
+Tell a teacher, Counselor or Principal. - b.
+File a complaint with the office by writing down exactly what has happened, keep a copy and give a copy to the teacher, Counselor or Principal.
+The complaint should include: - i.
+What, when and where it happened; - ii.
+Who was involved; - iii.
+Exactly what was said or what the harasser or bully did; - iv.
+Witnesses to the harassment; - v.
+What the student said or did, either at the time or later; - vi.
+How the student felt; and - vii.
+How the harasser or bully responded.